nbnuk/regions/README.md

+# 📦 Repository Archived

+This repository has been **archived** and is no longer actively maintained.

+All functionality previously found here has been migrated to the `atlas-index` repository.

+👉 Please visit [AtlasOfLivingAustralia/atlas-index](https://github.com/AtlasOfLivingAustralia/atlas-index) for ongoing development and updates.

+Thank you for your interest and support!

 # Regions [![Build Status](https://travis-ci.com/AtlasOfLivingAustralia/regions.svg?branch=master)](https://travis-ci.com/AtlasOfLivingAustralia/regions)

 The regions web application is a small grails 3 application that uses services from the Atlas of Living Australia (or another Living Atlas instance)